Back to Inside Track Blog

 • Personal goals

-However, adults should aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic activity per week.
+However, the NHS recommends that adults should aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic activity per week.

 This can be easily broken down into 30 minutes of moderate-intensity exercise five days a week or 25 minutes of vigorous-intensity exercise three days a week.